xtrasimplicity/shell-strike/README.md

 Access identified credentials using `shell_strike.identified_credentials`.

 ## Events
-ShellStrike includes numerous events which users can consume on each instance of ShellStrike, like this.
+ShellStrike includes numerous events which users can consume on each instance of ShellStrike, like this:

 ```ruby
  shell_strike = ShellStrike.new(...)
  shell_strike.identify_credentials!

  shell_strike.on(:credentials_identified) do |host, username, password|
   puts "Success! #{username} / #{password} can be used to login to #{host}."
  end